titonobre/fanweekend.pt/data/terms-and-conditions.md

 There is a registration fee of €120 (EURO) per person.
 Included with the fee is the following:

-- Accommodation in boarding houses (B&B's) for three (3) nights from Thursday to Sunday.
+- Accommodation in boarding houses (B&B's) for three (3) nights.

-- Meals: Breakfast (in the boarding houses for ALL days of your stay), lunch, afternoon snacks, and dinner from Friday through Sunday.
+- Meals: Breakfast, lunch, afternoon snacks, and dinner.

+- Access to the AFOL lounge with a wide variety of drinks and snacks.

 - Goodie bag and a participant wristband that gives you access to activities, workshops, presentations, and special offers.